anaef/lua-linear/README.md

 `A X = B`.
 On input, each column of B represents the right-hand sides of a system.
-On output, the solutions X are stored in B. In case of overdetermined systems, the function solves the least squares problems `min ||b - A x||_2`, and in case of underdetermined systems, the function finds minimum norm solutions.
-The transpose argument functions as in the `linear.gemv` function.
+On output, the solutions X are stored in B. In case of overdetermined systems, the function solves the least squares problems `min ||b - A x||_2`, and in case of underdetermined systems, the function finds minimum L2 norm solutions.
+The argument transpose is one of `notrans`, `trans`, and defaults to `notrans`.
+If set to `trans`, the operation is performed on `A^T`.

 #### `linear.inv (matrix A)`